arnenyeck06/keystonedata-customer-clv-project/README.md

 ## Overview

 Customer churn costs businesses millions annually.
-ChurnGuard is a Big Data platform that predicts which customers are likely to leave — before they do — so retention teams can act early.
+ChurnGuard is a Big Data platform that predicts which customers are likely to leave before they do, so retention teams can act early.

 Key stakeholders: Marketing, Customer Service, Data Science, and Executive Leadership.